PX4/PX4-user_guide/en/flight_controller/raspberry_pi_pilotpi.md

 ```shell
 console=tty1 root=PARTUUID=xxxxxxxx-xx rootfstype=ext4 elevator=deadline fsck.repair=yes rootwait isolcpus=2
 ```
-This tells Linux kernel do not schedule any process on CPU core 2.
+This one tells Linux kernel do not schedule any process on CPU core 2.
 We will manually run PX4 onto that core later.

-Reboot and ssh to your Pi.
+Reboot and ssh into your Pi.

 Check UART interface:
 ```shell